 Some popular packages of npm are the express a web framework for nodejs, another is the React Native from Facebook which is a tool for building native mobile applications.

-For checking if some of the modules are old and there is the newer version we do it using the command, this check the versions from package.json file against the online registry of the package manager
+For checking if some of the modules are old and there is a newer version we do it using the command, this check the versions from package.json file against the online registry of the package manager

 After that, we can update all modules but it's best to do it only when we properly have setup software testing procedures.
 Also, we can make individual updates per package by using their name e.g. for express package